medusajs/medusa/docs/content/development/events/create-module.md

 ---

-## Step 4: Export the Service
+## Step 3: Export the Service

 After implementing the event bus service, you must export it so that the Medusa backend can use it.

-Create the file `src/index.ts` with the following content:
+Create the file `index.ts` with the following content:

 ```ts
 import { ModuleExports } from "@medusajs/modules-sdk"